 Level 3 - Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any, market activity for the asset or liability at the measurement date.
-As of July 31, 2010, the Company held no assets or liabilities valued using Level 3 inputs.
+As of April 30, 2011 and October 30, 2010 the Company held no assets or liabilities valued using Level 3 inputs.

-The table below sets forth by level the Company's financial assets and liabilities that were accounted for at fair value as of July 31, 2010.
-The table does not include cash on hand and also does not include assets and liabilities that are measured at historical cost or any basis other than fair value.
+The table below sets forth by level the Company's financial assets and liabilities that were accounted for at fair value on a recurring basis as of April 30, 2011 and October 30, 2010.
+The table excludes cash on hand and assets and liabilities that are measured at historical cost or any basis other than fair value.